Van-Hoang-Kha/Game-of-Throne-Data-Visualization/README.md

 # Sound of Fire

 An interactive data visualization website for my favorite show, Game of Throne (up until season 8).
 This project was created with [Create React App](https://github.com/facebook/create-react-app).
 Here's the link to the [Website](https://soundoffire.netlify.com).
+General Comment: This website is actually version 2.
+The previous version of this website had a different layout and used GSAP instead of Parallax/Three.js.
+This project was ultimately revamped for me to test out the usage of THREE.js and PARALLAX effects.
+I'm currently working on 3D Modeling works to add more freatures to this website.

 # Most challenging parts
 - Being able to load and render 3d models properly (learning curve with 'mesh')